Michael Miebach is chief executive officer of Mastercard and a member of the company’s board of directors.

-Francis A. Hondal is president of Loyalty Services, Managed Services and Labs as a Service at Mastercard and a member of the company’s management committee.
+Francis A. Hondal is president of Loyalty and Engagement Services at Mastercard and a member of the company’s management committee.

 Francis oversees Mastercard’s robust loyalty platforms and products as well as its agile, cross-collaboration implementation team focused on high-impact marketing programs and rapid product design services.
 The team delivers end-to-end solutions that provide contextual, digital-first experiences for today’s connected consumers and more valuable engagements for merchants and issuers.

 With over 25 years of experience in consumer marketing, finance and management, Francis has spent her career in the payments and financial services industries.
 Prior to her current role, she served as Mastercard’s EVP of credit and loyalty solutions overseeing all aspects of product strategy and development globally.
 For Mastercard in Latin America and the Caribbean, she was responsible for the development, management and marketing of all products and solutions as well as Mastercard Advisors consulting services.

 Before joining Mastercard in 2011, she launched a business development and marketing service firm after an 18-year career at American Express.